 What I should touch on in this matter coming back to the Assembly is with regard to the house amendments.
-The house amendments ensure that the minister's direction is subject to parliamentary oversight, just like other regulations in the bill, and give the minister the tools to manage the rollout carefully while keeping decisions transparent and accountable.
+The house amendments ensure that the minister's direction is subject to parliamentary carefully while keeping decisions transparent and accountable.

-It is an opportunity also to acknowledge in my own electorate the West Heidelberg sub-branch of the RSL, which is better known as RSL on Bell, where I have been a member, I notice, for 20 years this year.
-Time does fly.
-We had a very significant event there for Anzac Day.
+It is an opportunity also to acknowledge in my own electorate the West Heidelberg sub-branch of the RSL, which is better known as RSL on Bell, where I have been a member, I notice, for 20 years this year - time does fly.
+We had very significant event there for Anzac Day.
 It has been a gathering point for people across our community for decades and decades.
 I just want to thank the volunteers who make it happen.
 They are places of belonging, a place for people in our local community to get together to have a relatively cheap meal and some social occasion.
 They also raise funds of course for the community and particularly for veterans and welfare services.
 They do a great job.
 It is hard work to make it all happen, but they should know on that volunteer committee about a lot of the obligations, which are very important, and about the significant regulation of the gaming industry.
 But they provide broader work for veterans and a place to call home for so many in our community who want to socialise and come together to do that in company with others, and I really do value the work they do.
 It is a great club, the RSL on Bell in West Heidi.